Being a leader isn’t just about leading the charge towards success, but being able to grow and nurture those around you on that journey.

 8. Problem Solving

-Self-doubt can slow your leadership as can arrogance.
+Self-doubt can slow your leadership as arrogance.
 Confidence shows your team they can trust that you are taking the right path.
 But confidence is earned through success and failure.
-The ability to take planned and considered risks help you build resilience and therefore confidence in all aspects of your business from disruption to closing a sale.
+The ability to take planned and considered risks helps you build resilience and therefore confidence in all aspects of your business from disruption to closing a sale.